FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

-## Done
+- compound_interest : combo resets as soon as coin passes the paddle line
+- added bombs to implosion and kaboom starter levels
 - toast an error if storage is blocked
 - toast an error if migration fails
-- in apk, video download doesn't work
+- fixed video download in apk
 - ask for permanent storage
 - option: reuse past frame's light in new frame lighting computation when there are 150+ coins on screen, to limit the performance impact of rendering lots of lights